 There are more than a few good reasons why the Swan Valley is a favourite day trip destination for Perth locals and visitors alike.

 It’s Western Australia’s oldest wine region; it’s just a 25-minute drive from the capital; and it’s home to plenty of world-class wineries.
 However, there’s much more to experience in the Valley, so hire a car or book a tour and away you go.

 Here are ten top things to do in the Swan Valley.

 Thanks to its climate and rich soils, the Swan Valley provides quality fresh produce all year round.
 From humble roadside stalls to fine dining restaurants like Mandoon Estate, there’s no shortage of ways to indulge your inner foodie.
-Download a map and follow the new Fresh Seasonal Produce Trail to buy direct from the grower, or fill your basket with gourmet goodies such as Australian-style nougat from Mondo Nougat, infused honey from The House of Honey, preserves and olive oil from Providore, or camembert from The Cheese Barrel.
+Download a map and follow the new Fresh Seasonal Produce Trail to buy direct from the grower, or fill your basket with gourmet goodies such as Australian-style nougat from Mondo Nougat, infused honey from The House of Honey, and preserves and olive oil from Providore.

 Go wild while you’re in the valley!
 Young and old will love the chance to see, stroke and get a photo taken with all kinds of cuddly (and not so cuddly) critters at places such as Caversham Wildlife Park, Swan Valley Cuddly Animal Farm, the Western Australian Reptile Park and Whiteman Park.
 Choose from a variety of encounters and activities such as feeding a kangaroo, riding a camel, milking a goat or even petting a python!